billie-code/Cybersecurity-Portfolio/README.md

 Installed a Windows 10 VM

 ### 5. Created an Internal Network
-Configured VMWare Networking to "internal network" so that VM can communicate but are not touching the Internet.
+Configured VirtualBox Networking to "internal network" so that VM can communicate but are not touching the Internet.

 ### 6. Performed Inital Scans
 Used nmap to discover open ports